GeekDas

 Eid-ul-Fitr, also known as the Festival of Breaking the Fast, is one of the most important Islamic celebrations observed by Muslims worldwide.
 The festival marks the end of Ramadan, the holy month of fasting, prayer, and spiritual reflection.

 In 2026, Eid-ul-Fitr in India is expected to be celebrated on March 20 or March 21, depending on the sighting of the Shawwal crescent moon.
-Since the Islamic calendar follows the lunar cycle, the exact date may vary by location.
+Since the Islamic calendar follows a lunar cycle, the exact date may vary by location.

 The festival is a joyful occasion filled with special prayers, charity, family gatherings, festive meals, and community celebrations.